-Half-a-crown dearer to be shown Whether the author's blond or brown; Now every volume seems to groan 2430 'Neath weight of costard, and to moan 'Caput apri defero, Laus sit bibliopolo'-Big Bore's head I offer, @!
-Thanks to Messes.
+2430 Now every volume seems to groan 'Neath weight of costard, and to moan 'Caput apri defero, Lauß Bit biblipolo'- Big Bore's head T offer, O!
+Thanks to Messrs.
 Blank and Co."
 "Punning! a stone!"
 "Yes, sir, a man Never omits a pun that can; But, where he can't, why, then, to mock it, His envy dubs punster 'Pickpocket.'
 "Genius, man, never will endure 2440 Communism-of that be sure."
 "But I'm no genius."

-"You should try,

-Then, t' ape its singularity- Originality they call 't-So shall your readers be at fault; For few are they, or young or old, Know well gilt brass from purest gold; And, when some simple savan tries To pluck the bandage from their eyes, 'Tis ten to one they sneer, and quote Something about a beam and mote.
-As for your forehead, this the rule- A large-brow'd fool is twice a fool.
-I happened once to know a hugesconc'd individual called F \ \ So tall his cranium, broad his brainpan, Gall and Combe had sworn 'tis plain As Donovan's mouth he wore a mind To influence and rule his kind: The calvary deserved to bear a Craniological tiara;
+"You should try, Then, t' ape its singularity- Originality they call 't- So shall your readers be at fault; For few are they, or young or old, Know well gilt brass from purest gold; And, when some simple savan tries To pluck the bandage from their eyes, and ridicules 2450 'Tis ten to one they sneer, and quote even a phreno-Something about a beam and mote. logic sketch, As for your forehead, this the rule- A large-brow'd fool is twice a fool.
+I happened once to know a hugesconc'd individual called F - So tall his cranium, broad his brainpan, Gall and Combe had sworn 'tis plain As Donovan's mouth he wore a mind To influence and rule his kind: The calvary deserved to bear a 2460

+Craniological tiara;